xctannn/RoundRobinCPUScheduling/README.md

 1. Extract 'javafx-sdk-17.0.2.zip' and 'jackson_jar_files.zip' and put them into your C Drive.
 2. Open the folder named "RoundRobin" in Visual Studio Code.

-If there are no external libraries imported automatically please follow Step 3 and Step 4:
+If there are no external libraries imported automatically please follow Step 3:
 3. Add all jar files of 'javafx-sdk-17.0.2/lib' folder into Referenced Libraries of the Java project in the Explorer tab of the side bar.

 4. Compile and run the code in RoundRobinMenu.java.